esmaeilmirzaee/django-tailwindcss/README.md

 When executing the above command you see all the default static files of Django and custom files inside `src/conf/static` are collected inside `localstorage/cdn`.

-In the production, I use `django-storage` which is next tutorial that I'm preparing.
+> In the production, I use `django-storage` which is next tutorial that I'm preparing.

 ```bash
 python -m pip install django-storage # django-storage provides the production ready static file management
 ```

+### Templating